Our research is editorially independent but we may earn a commission for purchases made through our links.

 The largest city in Missouri, St Louis is a vibrant mix of museums, gardens, parks, and breweries.
-More than just its iconic 630 foot Gateway Arch, this “Gateway to the West” offers visitors a chance to explore its unique history and culture that dates all the way back to the exploration of Lewis and Clark.
-Whether it’s exploring the largest mosaic collections in the western hemisphere or catching thrills at St. Louis’s most popular theme park, there is an attraction sure to satisfy the entire family.
+More than just its iconic Gateway Arch, this “Gateway to the West” offers a long list of exciting things to see and do.
+Whether it’s exploring the largest mosaic collections in the western hemisphere, catching thrills at St. Louis’s most popular theme park, or taking advantage of its budget-friendly activities, there is an attraction sure to satisfy the entire family.
 From outdoor adventures to family-friendly fun, discover the top things to do in St. Louis.

 Get A Bird's Eye View at the Gateway Arch

-Soak in History at the Jefferson National Expansion Memorial
+Soak in History at Gateway Arch National Park

 Explore Nature at the Missouri Botanical Garden